devluxor/titus-vscode-companion/README.md

 1. Open a CSS file in your project.
 2. Press `Shift + F7`.
-3. The boilerplate code will be inserted at the cursor's current position, ready for you to enter your variable names.
+3. The boilerplate code will be inserted at the cursor's current position, ready for you to enter the variable names from the Titus theming system (by default in the `/styles/titus/` folder).

-## Configuration

-This extension does not require additional configuration.
-Just install and use it with the Titus CSS Toolkit.

-## Contributing

-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/devluxor/titus-vscode-companion).
-You can also contribute by submitting a pull request.

-### Requirements

-- Visual Studio Code version 1.50 or higher.
-- Titus CSS Toolkit.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Thanks to the contributors of the Titus CSS Toolkit and all the artisans who inspire this project!